-2021-22 MILESTONES (CONT.) d) Review emergency notification process and accessibility of emergency preparedness information for on-site and remote employees; coordinate with Systems and/or Human Resources Sections to make any necessary updates.
+2021-22 MILESTONES 2 (CONT.) c) Review emergency notification process and accessibility of emergency preparedness information for on-site and remote employees; coordinate with Systems and/or Human Resources Sections to make any necessary updates.
 BY MARCH 31, 2022: a) Complete annual DEP update and review of LAFPP internal manuals (Neptune Building Operating Policies and Procedures and Emergency Procedures/Floor Warden manuals); and, b) Distribute updated DEP and manuals to Department staff and stakeholders, as appropriate.
 BY JUNE 30, 2022: a) Procure replenishment of any emergency supplies prior to expiration; and, b) Review processes should staff deployment plans change (depending on status of pandemic or changes to staff on-site deployment).
+2021 22 Other than staff time, no additional funds are requested for EV 2021-22

-RESOURCES Other than staff time, no additional funds are requested for FY 2021-22.
-The main supplies of food bars and water were received summer 2018 and should last a period of five years (expiring summer 2023).
-Should a need arise to replenish other ancillary emergency preparedness supplies, sufficient funds are available within the FY 2021-22 Budget (included in the office and administrative accounts). office and administrative accounts).
+2021-22 Other than staff time, no additional funds are requested for FY 2021-22.
+RESOURCES The main supplies of food bars and water were received summer 2018 and should last a period of five years (expiring summer 2023).
+Should a need arise to replenish other ancillary emergency preparedness supplies, sufficient funds are available within the FY 2021-22 Budget (included in the office and administrative accounts).